mgrotell/NeuralNetwork/README.md

 # NeuralNetwork

 Welcome to see our project!
 The project is about implementing a neural network with backpropagation.
 The structure of the neural network can be decided by the user.
-So, this neural network is capable of handling even deeeep .
+So, this neural network is capable of handling even deeper structure.

 ## Goals